zippo227/Xamarin-Forms-Labs/README.md

 Call for action for all Xamarin Developers, embrace this project and share your controls and services with the community, add your own control to the toolkit.

 **Important for developers**
-The master branch is the current development branch.
+The master branch is the current development branch and the next release for 2.0.
-The v.1.2-pre branch is the stable branch for the next release.
-If you are submiting a fix, make a PR to the v.1.2 branch
+The v.1.2 is the stable branch.

 **Available controls**